dskart/Captivity/ESP/README.md

 # ESP NODES
 This is where all the code for the Esp nodes is.
 They are all build on top of the template that lives in ./template.
+There is a [README](https://github.com/dskart/Captivity/blob/master/ESP/template/README.md) in there that explains how the template works.

 ## Getting Started